Prototypist1/FunctionFlow/ReadMe.md

 Function Graph uses tuples to handle multiple returns. `PackedThen` takes a function that return mutliple items 'packed' as a tuple.
 All the returned tuple's members are avalible to subiquent steps, but the tuple as a whole is not. (if you want the tuple to be avaible, use `Then`.)

 To return multiple times from the flow, add generic parameters to `Run`.
+The youngest items of the types requested are returned in a tuple.

 ```C#
 var (name, value) = new FlowBuilder()